List of Pokémon Trading Card Game sets: Pokémon Base Set

-The "1st issue" print and a few of the following ("2nd issue") prints have a slightly different design than the standard "unlimited" ("3rd issue") prints.
-These early prints are generally brighter in color, use a thinner font, have the year 1999 appear twice in the copyright notice, and lack the shadow around the pictures.
+"1st edition" print and early ("2nd issue") prints have a slightly different design than the standard "unlimited" ("3rd issue") prints.
+These early prints are generally brighter in color, use a thinner font, have the year 1999 included in the copyright notice, and lack the shadow around the pictures.
 Because of this, these cards are known as "shadowless" cards among collectors.
-Since not many prints were printed as "shadowless," these cards are rarer than the "unlimited" print.
-Cards printed right before the release of Base Set 2 has the year 2000 included in their copyright notices.
-These cards are known as "4th issue" cards and are also rarer than the "unlimited" print.
-Certain "4th issue" cards have slightly brighter color than the other prints.
+Since there were fewer 1st edition and "shadowless" cards printed, these are rarer than the "unlimited" print. ("4th issue") cards have the year 2000 included in their copyright notices, these were released exclusively in Europe.

 Jungle

-Jungle was the second expansion set in the United States, adding new Pokémon and one Trainer to the bunch, and was released on June 16, 1999.
-After being a very small set in Japan, the English set started the trend of having alternate holographic and non-holographic editions of rare cards, effectively doubling the number of rares in the set.
-Some cards featured were Pikachu, Gloom, and Victreebel.
-Unlike Base Set, it had 2 preconstructed decks.
-The expansion symbol resembles a Vileplume.
-The set also contains a total of 64 cards.
-During production, some of the jungle holos were printed without the jungle symbol.
-These holos sell for higher than the amount normal jungle holos sell for.
-All 16 holos from the set have the no symbol error.
-The rarest card in the first edition jungle set is a 1st edition promo "Ivy Pikachu", which was mistakenly printed with the set.
-It is rumored to be only one in 10 booster boxes.

-The 48-card set included 45 new pokémon, two from the basic set with new powers (Electrode and Pikachu), and one trainer (Poké Ball).
+Jungle is the second expansion and was released on June 16, 1999.
+After being a very small set in Japan, the English set started the trend of having both holo and non-holo editions of rare cards, effectively doubling the number of rares in the set.
+Unlike Base Set, it had only two theme decks.
+Its expansion symbol resembles a Vileplume.
+During production, some of the Jungle holos were printed without the jungle symbol.
+The 64-card set included 45 new pokémon, two from the Base Set with new powers (Electrode and Pikachu), and one trainer (Poké Ball).

 Fossil

-Fossil, released on October 8, 1999, is the third expansion set of cards in the Pokémon Trading Card Game.
-The 62-card set that was sold in 11-card booster packs, and contained the fewest cards of any standard set in the card game.
-Future sets would often use a gimmick to differentiate their cards from other sets.
-This set was known for its unfinished holofoil printing error of Zapdos and the first TCG appearance of Ditto.
+Fossil released on October 10, 1999, is the third expansion set in the Pokémon Trading Card Game.
+The 62-card set was sold in 11-card booster packs and contained the fewest cards of any standard set in the card game for some time.
+This set was known for the first TCG appearance of Ditto.

 Base Set 2

-Base Set 2 is a compilation of selected cards from the previous Base Set and Jungle sets.
-Wizards of the Coast had a trend of releasing these compilation sets for most of the trading card game series they sold.
-This set, containing 130 cards, replaced the previous Base Set, and all energy cards printed between Base Set 2's release and the Gym Heroes set were printed as base set 2 cards.
-It is identified by the symbol of a Pokéball with the number 2 running through it.
+Base Set 2 is the fourth expansion set, released only in English on February 24, 2000.
+It is a compilation of selected cards from previous sets.
+Wizards of the Coast started a trend of releasing compilation sets.
+This set contains 130 cards and its set symbol is a Pokéball with the number 2 running through it.
+As Base Set 2 only featured reissues of previous cards, it did not feature any "First Edition" cards in its print run.